jquansah/hackag.tech/README.md

 - For all participants for food and supplies planning on the main Hackathon Day.

 **[Late or onsite Registration](https://bit.ly/hackagtech)**
 - Sign-up and join a team!
-It is never to late to contribute and join the fun!
+It is never too late to contribute and join the fun!
 - If you register onsite at AIM or after July 1, you will need to join a team that has already formed.
 - Lunch and refreshments on the main Hackathon day cannot be guaranteed.